Dread the Treadmill? Ditch it and Get a Dog

 “It’s good evidence that dog ownership amongst the elderly increases physical activity in a meaningful and healthy way,” he said in a video call.

-Participants in the study were 65 to 81 years old, lived independently in one of three counties in England and wore monitors that measured their movements for three one-week periods over the course of a year.
+Participants in the study were sixty-five to eighty-one years old, lived independently in one of three counties in England, and wore monitors that measured their movements for three one-week periods over the course of a year.
 The time periods were designed to capture participants’ steps in different seasons and under varied weather conditions, researchers reported in BioMed Central Public Health.

 The average dog in the study was nearly eight years old.

-Dog owners walked on average 21 minutes more than those without dogs at an at-least moderate pace, the study found.
+Dog owners walked on average 21 minutes more at an at-least moderate pace than those without dogs, the study found.

 “Virtually all of the increased exercise is not just dawdling,” Mills said.
 “It’s marching.”